 Step 6 — Record Your Recipe

 Once dialed in, note: grind setting, dose in grams, yield in grams (ratio), shot time, and water temperature.
 This is your repeatable baseline.
+Keep a notebook.
+Use an app.
+Next time you want to pull the same type of drink, use the dose (g) from your notes.

 📋 Appendix